tfausak/tfausak.github.io/_drafts/lenses-from-the-ground-up.md

   }
 ```

-We can use these lenses to redefine our typeclass and its instances.
+We can use these lenses to redefine our typeclass along with its instances.

 ``` hs
 class HasName a b | a -> b where